solygambas/d3-firebase/tree-diagram/README.md

 - creating an HTML template and a modal with Materialize.
 - handling a form and adding data to Firestore.
+- displaying a tree diagram in D3 with stratify() and tree() methods.

 Based on [Build Data Visualizations with D3.js & Firebase](https://www.udemy.com/course/build-data-uis-with-d3-firebase/) by Shaun Pelling - The Net Ninja (2019)